metzger100/Phoenixmod-Gcam/README.md

 # Phoenixmod-Gcam

   The Phoenixmod is a GCam mod based on GCam Version 7.3.020.
-The code base was made by BSG and Urnyx05.\
+The code base was made by BSG, Urnyx05 and me.\
   Goal of the mod is, to give modders the opportiunity to take part at a community project and interact with each others to spread knowledge and create a Gcam mod which covers more devices and needs of the users.
 The code this mod is based on, is all Googles property.